Monstrous Microbes: Could Flesh-Eating Bacteria ruin your fun beach day?

 If left untreated, the infection can kill so much tissue that it leads to treatments becoming ineffective, resulting in the necessity to surgically remove dead tissue to stop the spread of infection.

 Since a lot of the damage is under the skin, the diagnosis can be difficult and delays in care can ultimately lead to septic shock and death.
 So while horrifying to think about one’s flesh being eaten, what’s really going on here from the bacteria’s point of view - is there evil intent trying to disfigure and kill unsuspecting victims?

 Like all organisms, Vibrio vulnificus has its own story.
 It was first recognized as a distinct species in the late 1970s.
-Virtually every oyster harvested in the USA during summer months harbors this organism.
+Virtually every oyster harvested in the USA during summer months harbor this organism.
 It is a Gram-negative bacterium that’s shaped like a curved rod with a single polar flagellum (a lash-like appendage that protrudes from the cell body, which is used to propel the cell around).

 A healthy person will likely experience gastroenteritis (diarrhea and intestinal distress).
 But, for those with underlying health issues, like liver disease, death can be as quick as 24-72 hours, if left untreated, is more than 50% likely to kill its host.
 It is often resistant to treatment, so sometimes the infection is fatal even with treatment!
 Ingestion of Vibrio vulnificus accounts for 95% of seafood related deaths.